-With all the changes which have come along this year, and more being announced every week, looking for a job has become full time work for many of us.
-And with the increase in competition and relative decrease in available work, it’s never been more vital that your CV looks and feels the very best that it can.
+With all the changes which have come along this year, and more being announced every week, looking for a job has become full-time work for many of us.
+And with the increase in competition and the relative decrease in available work, it’s never been more vital that your CV looks and feels the very best that it can.

 We are not talking about having the perfect CV, because there is no such thing!
 The most important thing is that your CV best represents you and does justice to the skills and experience you have developed during your studies and/or your career (depending on what stage you’re currently at!).
 So don’t pressure yourself by focusing on “perfect”, but make sure that whenever you’re putting forward a CV, you’ve done everything you can to give yourself the best chance for success.

 “So what can I do to give myself the best chance for success?”.
 Let’s get right into it!

 1. NAIL THE BASICS